 Items you can add to Things 3 only

 In Things 3, you can also add the start date and tag your tasks.
 The start date is the day you have to start your to-do.
 This can be helpful when your tasks span over a couple of days.
 Apple Reminders only has one date, which mostly works like a deadline, unless you specify otherwise in the notes of your task.
 When your to-dos have a start and finish date, it helps to record both.

 Both Things 3 and Apple Reminders have tags.
 Apple Reminders has priority tags which are specific tags.
 In Things, your tags can be anything.
 You can create new tags and delete old ones.
 Tagging your tasks is certainly more flexible in Things 3 because you can effectively create all the priority tags in Apple Reminders and much more.

-In Apple Reminders you can add images and web links to your to-do; handy for collaboration.
+In Apple Reminders you can add images to your to-dos; handy for collaboration.
 You can take photos, scan documents or add images from your Photos library.
-When you have to do something on a webpage, just save it in your to-do so you don’t have to hunt for it later.
+You can bookmark one webpage per task in Apple Reminders.

-Apple Reminders lets you flag important tasks and for easier availability under the Flagged tab on your navigation bar.
+Apple Reminders lets you flag important tasks, and for easier availability, flagged tasks appears under the Flagged tab on your navigation bar.
 You can also create proper location-based reminders and messaging-based in Apple Reminders, unlike the Shortcuts Automation Things 3 uses to create them.
 Shortcuts Automation is not a Things 3 feature, it is an iPadOS14 feature.
 It also works for Apple Reminders.